robinkarlberg/transfer.zip-node/README.md

 ### Cryptographic keys & Authentication

-The Transfer.zip API server signs a JWT, which then is validated for each node.
+The Transfer.zip API server signs a JWT, which then is validated for each node, making sure all requests are authenticated and valid.
-The node server never contacts the main API server, the token is received from the browser.
+The node server never contacts the main API server, the signed JWTs are always received via the browser or the main API server itself (when deleting transfers for example).

 You need the public key from your [transfer.zip-web](https://github.com/robinkarlberg/transfer.zip-web) server.
 Documentation how to do this is in that repo.

+Put the public key in `./keys/public.pem` in the top of this repo, that way the node server can find it.

 ## Running the server